Edward James: Portrait sculpture

 An early marble portrait sculpture of Edward James exists, by the sculptor Isamu Noguchi.

-Popular Culture
+Popular culture

-In a video available on youtube with the surrealist artist and singer George Melly in 1978, Edward James tells that he believed that his mother was the daughter of Albert Edward, Prince of Wales and not not his lover as was widely rumoured at the time, see below.
+In a video available on YouTube with the surrealist artist and singer George Melly in 1978, Edward James tells that he believed that his mother was the daughter of Albert Edward, Prince of Wales and not his lover as was widely rumoured at the time, see below.

+A museum dedicated to Edward James opened its doors in Xilitla on 22 December 2022.
+Museo Edward James contains a collection of wooden moulds used in the construction of Las Pozas, books written by James, photographs and drawings.
+It also features a rare painting by James, made under the supervision of his friend, Leonora Carrington.
+The museum is located across the road from the sculpture garden at Las Pozas.